 ANAPHYLAXIS POLICY

-Please ensure that you insert information relevant to your school where prompted in yellow, and amend references to “Example School” so that they are replaced with your school name.
-The majority of the text in this policy applies to all Victorian Government schools, and does not need to be tailored to your school community.

 Purpose

-To explain to Example School parents, carers, staff and students the processes and procedures in place to support students diagnosed as being at risk of suffering from anaphylaxis.
-This policy also ensures that Example School is compliant with Ministerial Order 706 and the Department’s guidelines for anaphylaxis management.
+To explain to Perseverance Primary School parents, carers, staff and students the processes and procedures in place to support students diagnosed as being at risk of suffering from anaphylaxis.
+This policy also ensures that Perseverance Primary School is compliant with Ministerial Order 706 and the Department’s guidelines for anaphylaxis management.

 Scope